Savlms/Hotel_API_2/README.md

-# HOTEL API
+# HOTEL API WITH TYESCRIPT

 Overview

-* A simple API for managing hotel operations.
+* A simple API written with typescript for managing hotel operations.
 It provides services for managing users, rooms and room types.
-The API has three main components:  Room and Room Type.
+The API has three main components: User, Room and Room Type.

 # Room Type